-Picnickers and passers-by throw litter onto the verge or over the fence inside the bird sanctuary.
+Picnickers and passers-by throw litter over the fence inside the bird sanctuary.

-Much litter also washes into the Sanctuary from the catchment via stormwater drains.
+A great deal of litter washes into the Sanctuary from the catchment via stormwater drains.

-Two pumping stations pump the sewerage which drains from the entire suburb, to the treatment plant a few kilometres away.
+Two pump stations pump the sewerage which drains from the entire suburb, to the treatment plant a few kilometres away.